uabrc/researcher_facing_readthedocs/source/openstack/volume_setup_basic.rst

 5. Verify the volume is mounted using :bash:`df -h | egrep <pmount>`

    .. figure:: ./images/persistent_volumes_006.png
+      :alt: Image showing the MINGW64 terminal.
+The command mkdir /mnt/my-volume has been used to create a mount point.
+The command sudo mount -U <UUID> /mnt/my-volume has been used to mount the volume to the mount point.
+The command df -h | egrep "vdb1" has been used to verify mounting.

 6. Edit the :code:`fstab` file to make mounting persistent across instance reboots.